Punta Gorda offers plenty of things to do: Kayaking, biking, birding and discovering crab shacks.

 The town’s attractions for visitors are very diverse.
 It’s a good base for outdoor activities, including kayaking, biking, fishing and birding, and also offers great spots to capture the authentic Florida, from crab shacks to its historic district.

-Peace River Botanic Gardens: Opened in fall 2017, this park is on 27 acres abutting the Peace River, with massive sculptures and landscaped grounds.
-The gardens were founded by Roger E. Tetrault, retired CEO of a large off-shore oil company and a distinguished leader in science and technology, and his wife.
-Admission is $12 adults.
+1. Peace River Botanic Gardens: Opened in fall 2017, this park is on 30 acres abutting the Peace River, with massive sculptures, landscaped grounds and a beautiful natural setting.
+We were surprised how impressive these gardens are.
+If you’re looking for things to do in Punta Gorda, combine a visit to this garden with lunch or dinner at the nearby Peace River Seafood crab shack.
+The gardens were founded by Roger E. Tetrault, the late CEO of a large off-shore oil company and his wife Linda.
+Admission is $18 adults.

-A popular activity for bicyclists and pedestrians is touring the many murals that celebrate Punta Gorda’s heritage and dot the downtown.
+5. Bicycling.
+A popular activity for bicyclists and pedestrians is touring the downtown and historic neighorhoods along the river by bike.

 Cape Haze Pioneer Trail is a nine-mile trail that starts on the western side of Charlotte Harbor, off SR 771.
-The flat, straight paved trail takes you through pine forests and wetlands to the community of Placida, where the Placida fishing pier and the Placida cove complex of shops and The Fishery restaurant provide an old Florida feel.
-(See more on Placida below.)
+The flat, straight paved trail takes you through pine forests and wetlands to the community of Placida, where you’ll find the Placida fishing pier.

 While these two trails are very close and could be combined, locals do not recommend biking over the narrow toll bridge to Boca Grande.

-Charlotte Harbor offers more kayaking and canoeing opportunities than you can exhaust unless you spend a lifetime there.
+7. Saltwater kayaking and canoeing.
+Charlotte Harbor offers more paddling opportunities than you can exhaust unless you spend a lifetime there.
 The Charlotte County Blueway Trails map lists 57 trails.

-I also loved paddling into Gasparilla Sound.
+I loved kayaking into Gasparilla Sound.
 My report here describes seeing dolphins and dozens of migrating white pelicans.

 Things to do in Punta Gorda: Hiking and birding